 Specified Low-Income Medicare Beneficiary (SLMB) Program: Pays Medicare Part B premiums.

 Qualifying Individual (QI) Program: Pays Medicare Part B premiums.
 These benefits must be applied for every year and they’re awarded on a first-come first-serve basis.
 Medicaid recipients are not eligible for this program.

 Qualified Disabled and Working Individuals (QDWI) Program: Helps pay Medicare Part A premiums and is available if you were previously receiving Medicare coverage with your disability benefits but have now returned to work and lost your disability coverage.

 You can contact your state Medicaid office to discuss eligibility or apply for a Medicare Savings Program.

 Extra Help is the program that helps cover your costs related to prescription drug coverage.
 Most dual-eligible individuals are qualified for Extra Help.
 Some individuals who are not eligible for Medicaid but have low income and resources may be eligible for partial Extra Help assistance.
 Extra Help may pay your prescription drug premium and deductible, as well as set a maximum cost to your prescription drugs.

 Dual-Eligible Special Needs Plans

 All Medicare plans offered by private insurance companies are monitored and closely regulated by the Centers for Medicare and Medicaid Services to ensure they’re offering the benefits and pricing required by each program.
 CMS also issues plan ratings based on customer satisfaction with each plan, measured in multiple ways.
+Every year, Medicare evaluates plans based on a 5-star rating system.
 These ratings are on a 5-star scale, with 5 stars being the highest rating.

 1-800-991-4407 / TTY 711